-A little preparatory work is needed within school and for this we can provide one day of supply cover.
-For example, in order to randomly select up to 40 pupils to take part, we ask, your nominated school coordinator to supply or check a list of all the 15-year-old pupils enrolled at your school.
+A little preparatory work is needed within school.
+For example, in order to randomly select the pupils who will take part in your school, we ask, your nominated school coordinator to supply or check a list of all the 15-year-old pupils enrolled at your school who fall within a certain birth range.
 They will also be responsible for arranging rooms and ensuring the pupils know where to go on the day.
 Your nominated IT coordinator will be asked to run a short test on your school’s computers to ensure the study software will be able to run successfully.
 We will liaise with the co-ordinators in advance to ensure that things run smoothly on the day.

-Over 500 schools across the UK will take part in PISA 2018.
-The PISA 2018 field trial took place in March 2017 and the main study will take place in October and November 2018.
+Over 500 schools across the UK will take part in PISA 2021.
+The PISA 2021 field trial will take place in March 2020 and the main study will take place in October and November 2021.

 What is involved for our pupils?

-Pupils will answer questions assessing reading, maths and science.
+Pupils will answer questions assessing maths, reading and science.
+There will also be additional questions assessing the area of creative thinking.
 Pupils will answer questions on their background and on their attitudes and experiences in school.
-Examples of PISA questions can be found here.
+For examples of PISA questions, please visit our Sample Questions page.

 The study will take place at school, during normal school hours.
 There is no need for any special preparation or studying.
 All pupils will receive a certificate to thank them for taking part.

 The contributions of pupils and teachers are what make PISA a success, and we are very grateful to all the pupils and teachers who take part – thank you!
-Pupil and teacher contributions are highly valued and of great importance to the UK governments and the Organisation for Economic Co-operation and Development (OECD).
+Pupil and teacher contributions are highly valued and of great importance to the Scottish government and the Organisation for Economic Co-operation and Development (OECD).

 What have we learned from PISA?

-NFER has produced a series of briefing papers based on the results of international surveys, including PISA which can be found here.
+NFER have produced a series of briefing papers based on the results of international surveys, including PISA.

-Visit our FAQs for more information on the PISA study.
+Visit our frequently asked questions page for more information on the PISA study.